 It is a flexible tool providing both host-based and network-based intrusion detection systems (IDS), as well as Full Packet Capture (FPC).
-If your organization is searching for a tool that will make threat hunting, enterprise security monitoring and log management seamless, then this one is a viable option.
+If your organization is searching for a tool that will make threat hunting, enterprise security monitoring and also offers the features commonly associated with logging systems, then this one is a viable option.

 Security Union is a collection of Elasticsearch, Logstash, Kibana, Suricata, Zeek (formerly known as Bro), Wazuh and many other security tools.